Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs as Limits of Discrete Message-Passing GNNs on Large Random Graphs

-For any $x_1,\dots,x_n,x_i' \in \mathcal{E}$. \end{definition} In plain terms, whenever one fixes all but one of the components of $f$, the variations should be bounded.

-Our second result, Theorem~\ref{th: main result max} in Section~\ref{sec: cv for max}, is specific to the case of maximum aggregation, as in this case the bounded difference property is not verified and Theorem~\ref{th: main result} is not applicable.
-It is based on another concentration inequality and leads to a convergence rate with a dependence on the input dimension $d$ (recall $\XX\subset \RR^d$), contrary to the bounded differences method.
+In the second part of this section (\cref{sec: cv of mpgnn}), we study the convergence of MPGNNs towards their continuous counterpart, when it exists: we give sufficient conditions for this convergence to occur and provide convergence rates in the form of non-asymptotic bounds with high probability.
+Our first main result,~\cref{th: main result} in~\cref{sec: cv by mcdiarmid}, concerns a class of MPGNNs that have a certain kind of Lipschitz continuity among other mild assumptions: in a few words, it states that such MPGNNs have a continuous counterpart to which they converge as $n$ grows, with a controlled rate that we specify.
+As we will see, this applies to all examples \emph{but} max aggregation.
+Our second result,~\cref{th: main result max} in~\cref{sec: cv for max}, is specific to the case of maximum aggregation, as in this case the bounded difference property is not verified and~\cref{th: main result} is not applicable.
+It is based on another concentration inequality and leads to a convergence rate with a dependence on the input dimension $d$ (recall $\X\subset \R^d$), contrary to the bounded differences method.